Wednesday, May 28, 2025

 Luiz Benavadiz, our guide for the trip, at Paquime.
 He was funny, friendly, and knowledgeable.
 Luiz runs trips out of The Pink Store in Puerto Palomas.

-Scarlet macaw breeding pens at Paquime.
+Scarlet macaw breeding pens (but see comment below on macaws) at Paquime.
 Evidence suggests that these macaws did not lead happy lives.
 Macaw feathers are found over a vast area of Mesoamerica and the U.S. Southwest suggesting ritual importance.